scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-149.md

 ---
 layout: answer
 title: "IAM passwords can contain:"
-blurb: "An IAM password can be any ASCII character.
-Sadly, ASCII doesn't include emojis."
+blurb: "<p>An IAM password can be any ASCII character.
+Sadly, ASCII doesn't include emojis.</p>"
 quid: 149
 ---